LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 #### Prerequisite steps

-If you have [IP restrictions](https://knowledge.liveperson.com/security-regulations-security-ip-restriction.html) in place and you're accessing Conversation Builder from within LiveEngage (i.e., your browser is pointing to the "liveperson.net" domain), you must whitelist LivePerson's IP addresses within LiveEngage.
-You can find these details [here](https://knowledge.liveperson.com/security-regulations-security-configuring-your-firewall.html) in the Knowledge Center.
-However, if you're accessing Conversation Builder directly (i.e., your browser is pointing to the "livepersonai.com" domain), please contact LivePerson Support to obtain the AWS IP addresses to whitelist.
+{: .important}
+If you have [IP restrictions](https://knowledge.liveperson.com/security-regulations-security-ip-restriction.html) in place, you'll need to do some whitelisting before adding agent connectors.
+For details, see [here](conversation-builder-networking-security.html).

-Also, before you can deploy a bot, you must complete the following, pre-requisite steps in LiveEngage:
+Before you can deploy a bot, you must complete the following, pre-requisite steps in LiveEngage:

 1. Create a bot agent.
 This is a user where the type = "Bot."
 Make sure to enable the agent.
 Also make sure to create the agent with API-based authentication, not password-based authentication.
 The API-based authentication is more secure and doesn't expire.
 If your bot agent is currently using password-based authentication, you should update immediately.
 2. Create a skill and assign it to the bot agent.